FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/5-Storm Drain.rst

 .. important::
    Entry/exit losses are applied to simulate energy loss at junctions and transitions.

+For more information on conduits, see the **Storm Drain Guidelines** for `Conduits <https://flo-2dkaren.github.io /FLO-2D-Docs/Build25/flo-2d_plugin/user_manual/widgets/storm-drain-editor/Properties.html#conduits>`_ .

 Link Overview - Pump, Orifice, Weir
 ------------------------------------------